benfoxall/cursory-hack/README.md

 This works using the following:
 * you can set a custom css cursor up to 128x128px
-* you can specify an alignment of that cursor (effectively letting you touch a 256x256px are)
+* you can specify an alignment of that cursor (effectively letting you touch a 256x256px area)
 * you can generate the cursor image dynamically using data-uris